 Operating Portable Fire Extinguishers

-A fire extinguisher is a vessel containing a fire retardant material such as water or chemicals.
+A fire extinguisher is a vessel containing a fire retardant material, such as water or chemicals.
 Fire extinguishers are first-aid fire-fighting appliances designed to extinguish small fires.
-A small fire is a fire no larger than the size of a five (5) gallon bucket.
+A small fire is a fire no larger than the size of a 5 gallon bucket.
 Extinguishers are labeled according to their capabilities for putting out fires in wood or paper, grease or gasoline, or energized electrical equipment.
-You will find the following symbols on fire extinguishers at both the UC Davis campus and the UC Davis Medical Center:
+You will find the following symbols on fire extinguishers at the UC Davis campus:

 CLASS A: Will put out fires in ordinary combustibles, such as wood and paper.

 CLASS B: Suitable for use on flammable liquids, such as grease, gasoline, oil, etc.

 CLASS C: Suitable for use on electrical fires.

 - A “BC” rated extinguisher will extinguish class B and C fires only.